Orbit Simulator

 Tangential V (m/s)

-This interactive orbit simulator lets you place a satellite at a chosen altitude around Earth, give it an initial radial (toward/away from Earth) and tangential (around Earth) velocity, and watch the resulting orbit evolve.
+This interactive orbit simulator lets you pick a planet, place a satellite at a chosen altitude above its surface, and give it an initial radial (toward/away from the planet) and tangential (around the planet) velocity.
+A dashed line previews the resulting orbit before you even launch.
 Below the controls: